BAMresearch/aRTist-handbook/docs/_sources/tutorial_virtual_scene.rst.txt

     aRTist's standard coordinate system

 You are free to change the position and orientation of any of the components in a scene, including the source and the detector.
-Some modules, like the *CtScan* module that we will use later, assume a certain coordinate system, for example that the *y* axis is the axis of rotation.
+Some modules, like the *CtScan* module that we will use later, assume a certain coordinate system, for example that the *Y* axis is the axis of rotation.
 To stay on the safe side, it may be a good idea to stick with this convention.

 .. note:: Use your mouse to change the view. **Left-click** and drag in the virtual scene to change the camera's view point. **Right-click** and move the mouse up and down to zoom. **Middle-click** (typically your mouse wheel) and move the mouse to shift the view on the screen.